marph91/jimmy/readme.md

 [4]

 - Export as HTML.
-- Checklists and tables are not properly converted.
+- Checklists are converted to plain lists.
+This might change with a newer pandoc version.

 ## Why Joplin's data API is used?